-The Wilberforce Foundation was established to support faith-based organisations who are reaching out to communities and making a difference in the lives of others within New Zealand.
+The Wilberforce Foundation was established to support faith-led organisations who are reaching out to communities and making a difference in the lives of others within New Zealand.

-- Supporting the growth and national development of organisations
+- Supporting the growth, national development and governance of faith-led organisations

 - Encouraging the sharing of best practice, promoting innovation and nurturing collaboration

 - Equipping leaders to lead confidently, faithfully and graciously in uncertain times

 - Research, education and advocacy in areas of culture, faith and heritage in Aotearoa

 - Impact investment in social enterprises, impact funds and other innovative, impact-centric capital projects